Percolation games, probabilistic cellular automata, and the hard-core model: Abstract

 \section{Abstract}

-Let each site of the square lattice $\Z^2$ be independently declared \emph{closed} with probability $p$, and otherwise \emph{open}.
-Consider the following game: a token starts at the origin, and the two players take turns to move it from its current site $x$ to an open site in $\{x+(0,1), x+(1,0)\}$; if both these sites are closed, then the player to move loses the game.
+Let each site of the square lattice $\Z^2$ be independently assigned one of three states: a \textit{trap} with probability $p$, a \textit{target} with probability $q$, and \textit{open} with probability $1-p-q$, where $0<p+q<1$.
+Consider the following game: a token starts at the origin, and two players take turns to move, where a move consists of moving the token from its current site $x$ to either $x+(0,1)$ or $x+(1,0)$.
+A player who moves the token to a trap loses the game immediately, while a player who moves the token to a target wins the game immediately.
 Is there positive probability that the game is \emph{drawn} with best play -- i.e.\ that neither player can force a win?
-This is equivalent to the question of ergodicity of a certain elementary one-dimensional probabilistic cellular automaton (PCA), which has been studied in the contexts of enumeration of directed animals, the golden-mean subshift, and the hard-core model.
-Ergodicity of the PCA has been noted as an open problem by several authors.
-We prove that the PCA is ergodic for all $0<p<1$, and correspondingly that the game on $\Z^2$ has no draws.
-We establish similar results for a certain mis\`ere variant of the game and a PCA associated to it.
+This is equivalent to the question of ergodicity of a certain family of elementary one-dimensional probabilistic cellular automata (PCA).
+These automata have been studied in the contexts of enumeration of directed lattice animals, the golden-mean subshift, and the hard-core model, and their ergodicity has been noted as an open problem by several authors.
+We prove that these PCA are ergodic, and correspondingly that the game on $\Z^2$ has no draws.

-On the other hand, we prove that the analogous game \emph{does} exhibit draws for sufficiently small $p$ on various directed graphs in higher dimensions, including an oriented version of the even sublattice of $\Z^d$ in all $d\geq 3$.
+On the other hand, we prove that certain analogous games \emph{do} exhibit draws for suitable parameter values on various directed graphs in higher dimensions, including an oriented version of the even sublattice of $\Z^d$ in all $d\geq3$.
 This is proved via a dimension reduction to a hard-core lattice gas in dimension $d-1$.
 We show that draws occur whenever the corresponding hard-core model has multiple Gibbs distributions.
 We conjecture that draws occur also on the standard oriented lattice $\Z^d$ for $d\geq 3$, but here our method encounters a fundamental obstacle.